oracle-livelabs/oracle-health/compliance-form-generation-with-OCI-GenAI/using-neural-and-hybrid-search/using-neural-and-hybrid-search.md

 * An Oracle Cloud account with US-Chicago region access
 * You have successfully provisioned an OCI Opensearch cluster
 * You have familiarity with Opensearch commands (GET/PUT/POST..)
-* Some familiarity with using ML models is helpful but not required
+* Some familiarity with using pre-trained ML models is helpful but not required

 ## Task 1: Login into Opensearch instance and invoke Opensearch UI